 Are there specific broadband deals for pensioners?

-Some broadband providers offer special deals for the elderly.
-These can offer good savings or provide useful extras, but not all of them.
-Sometimes, other offers not related to age make more financial sense, so shopping around is a must.
+A few broadband providers offer special broadband deals for the elderly.
+These can deliver savings or provide useful extras, but that doesn’t always make them the best fit for you.
+Sometimes, more general offers make more financial sense, so shopping around is a must.

 Virgin Media Talk Protected

-How to compare broadband deals
+How do I compare broadband deals?

-In brief, here is how to compare broadband deals:
+Here's how to best compare broadband deals: